-The College President or designee (or in some cases the Governor) is authorized to suspend the operation of all or any portion of the College if, in their opinion, an emergency condition makes the closure advisable.
-Emergency situations include, but are not limited to: severe weather conditions, natural disaster related hazards, and mechanical or equipment failure.
+The College President or designee (or in some cases the Governor) is authorized to suspend the operation of all or any portion of the College if, in his or her opinion, an emergency condition makes the closure advisable.
+Emergency situations include, but are not limited to severe weather conditions, natural disaster related hazards, and mechanical or equipment failure.